Parathyroid 4DCT Scan

 The risk of serious allergic reaction to contrast materials that contain iodine is extremely rare, and radiology departments are well-equipped to deal with them.

-There is no conclusive evidence that the small doses of radiation delivered by a CT scan cause cancer.
-Large population studies have shown a slight increase in cancer from much larger amounts of radiation, such as from radiation therapy.
-Thus, there is always concern that this risk may also apply to the lower amounts of radiation delivered by a CT exam.
-When your doctor recommends a CT, the expected benefit of the test outweighs the potential risk from radiation.
-Discuss the benefits versus the risks of your CT scan with your doctor or radiologist.
+While there is no conclusive evidence that the small doses of radiation delivered by a CT scan cause cancer, large population studies have shown a slight increase in cancer from much larger amounts of radiation, such as from radiation therapy.
+Thus, there is always concern that this risk may apply to the amounts of radiation delivered by a 4DCT exam.
+When your doctor recommends a 4DCT, the expected benefit of the test outweighs the potential risk from radiation.
+Discuss the benefits versus the risks of your 4DCT scan with your doctor or radiologist.
 Ask whether other imaging tests may be used to diagnose your condition.

 - The radiation dose for this procedure varies.
 See the Radiation Dose in X-Ray and CT Exams page for more information about radiation dose.